Cimmeria (continent): Turkey

 Turkey is an assemblage of continental blocks that during the Permian were part of the northern margin of Gondwana.
-During the Permian-Triassic, as the Paleo-Tethys subducted under this margin (in what is today northern Turkey) a marginal sea opened and quickly filled with sediments (today the basement of the Sakarya Composite Terrane in the Pontides).
-During the Late Triassic the Neo-Tethys began opening behind Cimmeria when the Eastern Mediterranean and its two eastern branches opened into the Bitlis-Zagros ocean (the southern branch of the Neo-Tethys).
+During the Permian-Triassic, as the Paleo-Tethys subducted under this margin (in what is today northern Turkey) a marginal sea opened and quickly filled with sediments (today the basement of the Sakarya composite terrane in the Pontides).
+During the Late Triassic the Neo-Tethys began opening behind Cimmeria when the Eastern Mediterranean and its two eastern branches opened into the Bitlis–Zagros ocean (the southern branch of the Neo-Tethys).

-During Early Jurassic Cimmeria began to disintegrate behind the Paleo-Tethyan volcanic arc.
-This opened the northern branch in the Neo-Tethys — the Intra-Pontide, Izmh-Ankara, and the Inner Tauride oceans.
+During Early Jurassic, Cimmeria began to disintegrate behind the Paleo-Tethyan volcanic arc.
+This opened the northern branch in the Neo-Tethys—the Intra-Pontide, Izmh–Ankara, and the Inner Tauride oceans.
 The closure of the Paleo-Tethys in the Middle Jurassic reduced the Cimmerian archipelago in Anatolia.
-South of the Cimmerian blocks there were now two branches of the Neo-Tethys, a northern, larger and more complex, and a southern, more reduced; the Anatolide-Tauride continent separated them, the small Sakarya continent was located within the northern branch.
-The Apulian continent was connected to the Anatolide-Tauride continent.
+South of the Cimmerian blocks there were now two branches of the Neo-Tethys, a northern, larger and more complex, and a southern, more reduced.
+The Anatolide–Tauride continent separated them; the small Sakarya continent was located within the northern branch.
+The Apulian continent was connected to the Anatolide–Tauride continent.

 These Neo-Tethyan branches reached their maximum width during the Early Cretaceous, after which subduction under Eurasia gradually consumed them.
 During the Middle-Late Cretaceous this subduction opened a back-arc basin, the Western Black Sea Basin, which stretched west into the Balkans north of the Rhodope-Pontide island arc there.
-In the Cretaceous, this basin pushed the Istanbul terrane (near today's Istanbul) southward in front of it, from the Odessa Shelf in the north-western Black Sea.
+In the Cretaceous, this basin pushed the Istanbul terrane (near today's Istanbul) southward in front of it, from the Odesa Shelf in the north-western Black Sea.
 In the Eocene, the terrane finally collided with Cimmeria thereby ending the extension in the western Black Sea.
 Contemporaneously, the East Black Sea Basin opened when the East Black Sea Block was rotated counter-clockwise towards Caucasus.